 - Taxation of Cross-Border Transactions (R. Schmalbeck and I. Valderrama)

 - Challenges in Multilateral and Regional Trade Governance (R. Brewster and G. Gruni)

 - Comparative Foreign Relations Law and Democratic Accountability (C. Bradley and J. Larik)

-- Comparative Perspectives on Criminal Justice: Central Issues and Contextual Implementation (S. Beale and P. Olcer)
+- Comparative Perspectives on Criminal Justice: Central Issues and Contextual Implementation (J. Coleman and P. Olcer)

-- Introduction to American Law (K. Bradley and D. Beskind)
+- Introduction to American Law (T. Metzloff and D. Coleman)

 - Realizing Rights: Strategic Human Rights Litigation and Advocacy (J. Huckerby and H. Duffy)